swagridAi/excel_csv_scanner/README.md

 - For large Excel files, the tool uses read-only mode to reduce memory usage
 - Memory-mapped operations are used when possible for large file handling
 - File types are detected efficiently without loading entire files
+- Users with large collections can use filtering options to process files in batches

+## Known Limitations

+- CSV user metadata extraction depends on standardized formats
+- Some timestamp information may not be available on all platforms
+- File access history requires specific operating system support
+- Some advanced features require additional dependencies

 ## Contributing